-iv. iii.
-State whether the new investment is being made to maintain current affordable units, create additional affordable units, or both.

-The city will not be allocating funding to refinancing of existing debt.

-v.
-State that HOME-ARP funds cannot be used to refinance multi-family loans made or insured by any federal program, including CD vi. vi.
-Other requirements in the PJ's guidelines, if applicable
+- State whether the new investment is being made to maintain current affordable units, create additional affordable units, or both.
+The city will not be allocating funding to refinancing of existing debt. - v.
+State that HOME-ARP funds cannot be used to refinance multi-family loans made or insured by any federal program, including CD The city will not be allocating funding to refinancing of existing debt. - vi.
+Other requirements in the PJ's guidelines, if applicable Not applicable